3 FAQ tagged with posts

 - fixing a broken link

-- fixing a typo in a front page post
+- fixing a typo or broken HTML

-- putting a NSFW indicator in
+- putting a NSFW or other content warning indicator in

 - moving part of a long post to a "more inside" location